Understand ovarian cancer biology and identify novel targets for treatment

 Although the cell of origin for ovarian cancer has not been identified, we now recognize that, after malignant transformation, tumor cells are carried by peritoneal fluid and attach to metastatic sites, including the peritoneum and omentum, rarely leaving the peritoneal cavity.
 The complex interactions between stromal and cancer cells control this dissemination.
 Therefore, understanding these bi-directional interactions has become a major goal of our lab.

 For further overviews about ovarian cancer and specific areas of expertise in the laboratory please see our review article on ovarian cancer biology (American Journal of Pathology), or reviews on experimental models and 3D cultures in ovarian cancer, and the interaction between adipose tissue and cancer.
-See "Rethinking ovarian cancer: recommendations for improving outcomes" Nature Reviews Cancer, which contains proposals by an international group of researchers for improving ovarian cancer survival
+See "Rethinking ovarian cancer II: reducing mortality from high-grade serous ovarian cancer" Nature Reviews Cancer, which contains proposals by an international group of researchers for improving ovarian cancer survival

 Main projects in the laboratory: